keweimao/DeepDelight/Thread4/tweets/tweets.md

 id: a string feature.
 tokens: a list of strings
-ner_tags: a list of class IDs (ints) representing the NER class:
+ner_tags: a list of class IDs (ints) representing the NER class

 |Section |   Region   | Collection Period |         Description      |